This blog may contain affiliate links. Read our disclosure policy for more info.

 A trip to Vancouver Island is like taking a breath of fresh air (literally!) from our modern, hectic world.
 The island gracefully holds on to its past, while embracing modern tourism with sustainable and exciting activities like going whale watching, visiting the Malahat Skywalk, and much more.

-We’ve put together this list of 33 activities you can discover during your next trip to this amazing destination, stuffed to the brim with useful tidbits we’ve learned from our adventures.
+We’ve put together this list of 33 activities you can discover during your next trip to Vancouver Island, stuffed to the brim with useful tidbits we’ve learned from our adventures.
 Whether you’re a big fan of history or are looking for the next great place to catch a wave, we’ve got you covered.

 I hope you enjoy the read and find some fun and entertaining activities to add to your travel itinerary!